amaliujia/AssassinSE/README.md

 This is a distributed, large scale Search Engine.

-This is a assassin, elegant and fatal.
+This is a assassin, graceful and fatal.

 Milestones
 ==========